 Almond milk – makes it lighter, less creamy.

-Coconut milk – gives a nice coconut taste.
+Coconut milk – is nut free and gives a nice coconut taste.

 A combination of different nut milks is also good.

 - Prep Time: 15 minutes

 - Cuisine: Paleo, Gluten-Free, Dairy-Free, Vegan Option, Naturally Sweetened, Nut Free Option